-There is no proven way to speed up nail growth.
-However, many remedies can strengthen the nails and prevent them from breaking, giving them the best chance of healthy growth and appearance.
+There is no proven way to help nails grow.
+However, various remedies can strengthen the nails and help prevent them from breaking, giving them the best chance of healthy growth and appearance.

 Having longer, healthier fingernails can improve the appearance of the hands.
 However, they do not only provide cosmetic benefits, but they can also make it easier to perform a variety of daily tasks.
 In addition, they protect the fingers, add grip when holding objects, and are a convenient way to scratch an itch.

 Fingernails grow an average of around 3.47 millimeters (mm) per month, according to

 In this article, we explain some home remedies and diet tips for improving nail strength, as well as debunking myths about nail growth.

 The following home remedies might improve nail health and protect them against breakage.
 These remedies will not make the nails grow faster but may help improve the overall health of nails for optimum growth rates:

 Dry skin often means that the nails are also dry.
 Very dry skin can even crack open and bleed, exposing the nails to fungal and bacterial infections.

 When the skin surrounding the nail bed or nail matrix is dry, it could damage the nails as they grow.

 To prevent dry skin, moisturize hands and nails during the winter months and apply lotion after washing hands.
 People who have eczema should choose eczema-friendly creams that are highly moisturizing.

 Water can weaken the nails, making them soft and brittle.
 Always dry the nails thoroughly after swimming or showering.